SumolX/FlashForge/README.md

 Slicer configurations for Cura and PrusaSlicer.

 # Compatible Firmware
-The latest FlashForge Adventurer 4 firmware has many issues, as of today the Feburary 2023 firmware has been is deemed stabled.
+The latest FlashForge Adventurer 4 firmware has many issues, as of today the Feburary 2023 firmware has been deemed stabled.
 * Firmware/FlashForge-Adventurer-4-Firmware-V2.2.4-2.3.zip

 # Donation